microsoft/WhatTheHack/068-AzureOpenAIApps/Coach/README.md

 - `./Student`
   - Student's Challenge Guide
 - `./Student/Resources`
   - Resource files, sample code, scripts, etc meant to be provided to students.
-(Must be packaged up by the coach and provided to students at start of event)
+(Must be provided to students at start of event although it will be included with the GitHub Codespace by default)